 1 stick cold unsalted butter but into 1/4 inch pieces

 1. Prepare your crust, roll to a 13 inch circle, place into a 91/2 inch deep dish pan.
 Gently tuck the dough into the pan and sculpt the edge.
 Place in refrigerator.

-2. Combine apples, 1/3 cup sugar, and lemon juice and zest. *FEEDBACK: I thought there was too much lemon.
-Next time I will cut back on the lemon.
+2. Combine apples, 1/3 cup sugar, and lemon juice.
 Mix well and set aside for 10 minutes.
 Preheat oven to 400 (I’ve been baking on convection and can really tell a difference).

 3. In a small bowl, mix the remaining 1 T of sugar with the nutmeg and cornstarch (I also added a hint of cardomom).
 Add the mixture to the apples and stir the fruit well.
 Turn the filling into the chilled pie crust (you’ll see a lot of liquid at the bottom of the bowl, but it all needs to go in).
 Smooth out the filling and place pie in the center oven rack and bake for 30 minutes.